SaashaaNova/Pixebay-Pic-Search/README.md

 <h1 align="center">The Pixebay Search Component</h1>

 <p align="center">
-  <strong>Component made to search througt Pixebay's collection of pictures</strong></br>
+  <strong>A component made to search throughout Pixebay's collection of pictures</strong></br>
 </p>

 ## What is it?
-It's a simple component made with React.
+It's a simple component created with React.
 I made it to make my first steps into testing with Jest and Enzyme.

 ## Demo
  <a href="https://saashaanova.github.io/Pixebay-Pic-Search/">Demo of Pixebay Search</a>